anand-kalsait/Data_Engineering_Projects/OpenWeatherMap/README.md

 <pre class="tab">source airflow-venv/bin/activate</pre>
 - To install Airflow from Apache
 <pre class="tab">pip install apache-airflow</pre>
-- To insatll various Python Packages one by one (not all at once ^_^)
+- To install various Python Packages one by one (not all at once ^_^)
-<pre class="tab">pip install "package_names" like - s3fs,pandas,numpy,datetime,json,airflow,airflow.providers,csv</pre>
+<pre class="tab">pip install "package_name" like - s3fs,pandas,numpy,datetime,json,airflow,airflow.providers,csv</pre>
 - To deactivate the venv
 <pre class="tab">deactivate</pre>
 - To shutdown the Ubuntu Distro